Tanner3644/racing-simulator/README.md

 # Racing Simulator

-A DIY racing simulator made from ABS pipe and equiped with a vintage car seat and [Thrustmaster](http://www.thrustmaster.com/products/categories/racing-wheels-0) components.
+A DIY racing simulator made from ABS pipe and equipped with a vintage car seat and [Thrustmaster](http://www.thrustmaster.com/products/categories/racing-wheels-0) components.

 ## Goals